Rugby Football Union: Northern clubs secede – Rugby League

 Twenty-two rugby clubs from across the north of England met on 29 August 1895 in the George Hotel in Huddersfield, where they voted to secede from the Rugby Football Union.
 The main reason for the split was the wish of players to be compensated for lost wages when playing Rugby.
 Many working class players in the North lost wages to play.
-The R.F.U. opposed players being paid.
-They set up the Northern Rugby Football Union (later renamed the Rugby Football League).
+The RFU opposed payment being made to players.
+The seceders set up the Northern Rugby Football Union (later renamed the Rugby Football League).
 The RFU took strong action against the clubs involved in the formation of the NRFU, all of whom were deemed to have forfeited their amateur status and therefore to have left the RFU.
 A similar interpretation was applied to all players who played either for or against such clubs, whether or not they received any compensation.
 These players were barred indefinitely from any involvement in organised rugby union.
 These comprehensive and enduring sanctions, combined with the very localised nature of most rugby competition, meant that most northern clubs had little practical option but to affiliate with the NRFU in the first few years of its existence.

-The modern era (1970 – present)
+The modern era (1970–present)

 The RFU long resisted competitions and leagues fearing that they would encourage foul play and professionalism.
 The first club competition, then known as the R.F.U.
 Club Competition, took place in 1972.
 Following a sponsorship agreement it became known as the John Player Cup in 1976.

 The RFU agreed to the formation of a league pyramid in 1987.

-Prince Harry, Duke of Sussex served as patron until February 2021.
+Prince Harry, Duke of Sussex, served as patron until February 2021.

+Catherine, Princess of Wales took over the role as patron in February 2022.

+In October 2024, England head coach Steve Borthwick announced the RFU would introduce Enhanced Elite Player Squad (EPS) contracts.
+This would allow national team coaches to have final say on all sports science and medical matters relating to players.
+Initially, 17 contracts were handed to current England players with Maro Itoje, Marcus Smith and England captain Jamie George all being among the recipients.